-You may think you’ve always had the right to resell used copies of copyrighted works like movies, games, and books regardless of where you made the initial purchase.
+You may think you’ve always had the right to resell used copies of copyrighted works like movies, games, and books, regardless of where you made the initial purchase.
 However, before the Supreme Court settled Kirtsaeng V. John Wiley & Sons in 2013, reselling international editions of copyrighted works in the US was considered a “grey market” or, at worst, illegal.
+Though, it’s not so different than the right to repair law.
 So what were John Wiley & Sons’ claims against Kirtsaeng, and what did the Supreme Court’s decision do for consumers?
-If you are interested in this fascinating copyright legal battle and what it did to expand consumer rights, we’ve got you covered.
+We’ve got you covered if you are interested in this fascinating copyright legal battle and what it did to expand consumer rights.

 Supap Kirtsaeng is a Thai citizen that came to the US in 1997 to study mathematics at Cornell University.
 He noticed that the Wiley textbooks were much more expensive in the US than in his native Thailand.
 So to pay for school, he imported foreign English-language textbooks from Thailand.
 He sold them on sites like eBay at large margins while still undercutting the US-edition textbooks from Wiley.
 In the suit, Wiley claimed that Kirtsaeng violated their copyright by importing and selling books in an unauthorized market.
 For more context, the 1956 IBM consent decree tackled a similar issue.

 Like other copyright disputes between consumers and copyright holders, the case lasted for many years.
 Wiley filed the initial lawsuit in 2008, but the Supreme Court did not reach the recent decision until 2013.
 As the case traveled through the court system, appeals eventually put it in front of the Supreme Court.
 For another similar court case, read about Image Technical Services V Eastman Kodak.